-Forex Orders - How to Place a Pending Order in MT4 - How to Place a Pending Order In MetaTrader 4
+Forex Orders - How to Place a Pending Forex Order in MetaTrader 4 Forex Trading Platform - How to Place a Pending Order In MetaTrader 4 Forex Trading Software

 Before a beginner trader can start trading the online forex trading market they should first learn about the various types of forex trading orders that are used in forex trading.
 A trader should also seek to learn how each of these orders are set when trading the forex market.

 There are various forex order types used in forex trading.
 There are Market Execution Orders used by traders to open new trades and there are Pending Orders that are used to open pending market orders that are executed when the price reaches a predetermined price level either above the current market price or below the current market price.